NillsF/microhack-aks-networking/ingress-https/README.md

 Once this VNET has been created, peer it with the AKS VNET.

+_Note: the command az network vnet list might be delayed in showing the VNET in the AKS resource group.
+If you run into issues with the commands below, be patient and try again after a minute._

 ```bash
 nodeResourceGroup=$(az aks show -n ingress-https \
   -g ingress-https -o tsv --query "nodeResourceGroup")